 Ceramic Veneers are usually the gold standard.
+Don't miss out our short YouTube video on the subject by clicking the link.
 Ever wondered why our sinks, dishes and bathtubs are made of porcelain rather than plastic?
 They do get dirty often, but once we clean them, they are as spotless as the day we get them.
 Porcelain is the go-to option for superior aesthetics and longevity.
 Once bonded, they are as strong as enamel.
 In some cases, we may need to gently polish or trim the tooth structure to make room for the veneers, but it doesn’t make the tooth any weaker.
 We often see on social media cases branded as veneers where patients teeth are shaven into pyramid shape pegs, but those are usually crowns preparations (crowns are helmet-like ceramic restorations that restore weakened teeth).
 Another frequent concern is the way they will look.
 Most patients think about celebrities with very big, white and opaque, sometimes unnatural looking veneers.
 If that is what you want, veneers can do it too, but that is usually the exception, not the rule.
 Veneers should blend perfectly with the natural dentition, so most celebrities with veneers don’t really look like they have any work done, it just looks like they won the genetic lottery.

 I invite you to look at our portfolio.
 There you will find examples of both cases.